nowickamagdalena/GrayBoxChallenge/README.md

 # GrayBoxChallenge
-Optimization algorithm for Max3Sat problem, using genetic algorithm to find best solution.
+Optimization code for Max3Sat problem, using genetic algorithm to find best solution.